-Registration for Bear Necessities Day will open [TBD].
+Registration for Bear Necessities Day will open in January 2023.

 Campus Tours: All prospective students are invited to check out UCA firsthand to meet faculty, students, and staff while on a walking tour of our beautiful campus.

-All tours leave from the Office of Admissions Welcome Center in Bernard Hall.
+All tours leave from the Office of Admissions Welcome Center in Donaghey Hall.
 Tours will be available Monday - Friday when classes are in session at 10:00am and 1:00 pm.
-Tours are also available on the second Saturday of each month at 10:00 am during the spring and fall semesters.

 To schedule a campus visit, please notify Admissions at least one week in advance.
 Contact Admissions at 800-243-8245.
-Schedule your campus tour online at: http://www.uca.edu/admissions/tours.php
+Schedule your campus tour online at: https://admissions.uca.edu/portal/campus tours